Train on a professionally accredited translation course.

 The course offers a range of modules so that you can direct your programme of study either towards a training in professional translation or towards an in-depth study of the practises, theories and global impact of translation across history.
 Students opting for the first pathway tend to select translation projects for their independent study modules and specialised language or language-oriented courses for their optional modules.
 Students opting for the second pathway tend to select a dissertation as their independent study module and optional modules that take a broad view of translation, looking at translation in practice across cultures and time.
 Whichever direction you take, you will benefit from the varied delivery of content that consists of seminars, workshops, lectures, group projects, research seminars, and individual tutorials.

-We are preferred partners of the Chartered Institute of Linguists.
+As well as being members of the EMT, we are preferred partners of the Chartered Institute of Linguists.
 The CIoL assesses the Specialised Translation examination papers against the requirements of Dip Trans Unit 1 and our successful candidates receive accreditation for Unit 1 of this official test of professional competence.
 The final examinations of the Specialised Translation modules are externally moderated by the Chartered Institute of Linguists (CIoL).
 Students who perform well in this exam may be exempted from Unit 1 of the Diploma in Translation (DipTrans), the professional-standard qualification in the UK.

 Applicants must have an upper-second class bachelor degree or equivalent in a relevant area.